stackforge/fuel-docs/pages/reference-architecture/network-concepts/6011-ha-networking.rst

 In order to achieve this, resource agent scripts for `ocf:heartbeat:haproxy` and `ocf:heartbeat:IPaddr2` were hardened with network namespaces support.

-Successfull failover of public VIP address requires controller nodes to perform active checking of the public gateway.
+Successful failover of public VIP address requires controller nodes to perform active checking of the public gateway.
 Fuel configures the Pacemaker resource `clone_ping_vip__public` that makes public VIP to migrate in case the controller can't ping its public gateway.